 Passage Retrieval (CPR) implementation overview

-This article outlines the minimal steps required to implement Passage Retrieval (CPR) in an LLM-powered application.
+This article outlines the steps required to implement Passage Retrieval (CPR).

 Important